naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/7.Practice-Exam-1/practice.exam.1.md

 - D. UDP/514

 A. A, SNMP uses UDP port 161 for communication from an SNMP NMS to a network device for information requests.
 UDP 162 for traps and polling.

+71. Which command will allow you to verify the syslog server set for logging and the logging level set?
+- A. Router#show logging
+- B. Router#show syslog
+- C. Router#show log-server
+- D. Router#show ip logging

+A.

+72. Which command will allow you to verify the IP addresses assigned to a router’s interface?
+- A. Router#show ip dhcp bindings
+- B. Router#show ip interface
+- C. Router#show ip lease
+- D. Router#show ip dhcp lease

+A.

+73. Where should QoS marking be performed?
+- A. Closest to the source of the traffic
+- B. Closest to the Internet router
+- C. On every device in the network
+- D. On the core router in the network

+A.

+74. Which is a correct statement about device trust boundary for QoS?
+- A. The trust boundary should always be an asset IT controls.
+- B. The switch should always be set as the trust boundary.
+- C. Only routers can create trust boundaries.
+- D. Only IP phones can become trust boundaries.

+A.

+75. Which command needs to be configured to enable the SSH Copy Protocol (SCP)?
+- A. Switch(config)#ip ssh server enable
+- B. Switch(config)#ip scp server enable
+- C. Switch(config)#service scp enable
+- D. Switch(config)#service scp-server

+A.